rticommunity/rticonnextdds-examples/examples/connext_dds/builtin_topics/cs/README.md

 dotnet build
 ```

-## Running C# Example
+## Running the Example

-In separate command prompt windows run the following commands from the example directory:
+In separate command prompt windows run the following commands from the example
+directory:

 ```sh
 dotnet run -- --pub --password <required password>